Looking for a Montessori school in Toronto? Consider Toronto French Montessori a bilingual, coed school for students from age 18 months and up.

 Private school tuition can range from $5,000 to over $30,000 per year.
 There are no public Montessori schools in Toronto.
 That said, some public schools use certain Montessori principles and materials.

 Many Toronto Montessori schools offer needs-based financial aid, such as bursaries or tuition relief.
 Others, though not as many, offer scholarships, which are given based on merit—for instance, in academics or athletics.
 You can learn more about need- and merit-based financial aid in our dedicated guide.
+You can also read our guide on preschool costs.

 Below, you’ll find the range of costs for Montessori schools in Toronto and the GTA: